aimms/how-to/Articles/362/362-planning-support.rst

 #.
 The user interface

-AIMMS offers a variety of features for handling multi-timezone applications.
-In this article, an overview of these features is presented together with a practical approach of using these features.

-The running example of this article is an application whereby the multi-timezone aspect surfaces in each of the three pillars of application building.
 The use case of this running example is described as follows:

 The running example
 ----------------------

 To provide 24/7 expert support on (near) incidents of expensive equipment, there are three support locations:

 #.
-Irkutsk, Russia,
+Irkutsk, Russia (no daylight saving),

 #.
-Hamburg, Germany, and
+Hamburg, Germany (daylight saving roughly during March-October), and

 #.
-Sao Paolo, Brazil.
+Sao Paolo, Brazil (daylight saving roughly during October-March).

 At each location, there are some experts available willing to answer questions on this expensive equipment.
-The certification of an expert determines which questions that expert can handle.
+The certification of an expert determines which questions that the expert can handle.
 There are five certifications, lettered 'a' to 'e'; and each expert has one or more of these certifications.

-Note that when two employees are working at the same moment, but located at different places on the globe, one might be in a day shift, while the other might be in a night shift.
+Note that when two employees are working at the same moment, but located at different places on the globe, one might be on a day shift, while the other might be on a night shift.
 To reduce work pressure and cost, the number of evening and night shifts for these experts is minimized.

 Modeling
 ^^^^^^^^^^^^

-The schedule should meet the following requirements:
+The schedule meets the following requirements:

 #.
 There is always an expert available for each certification.

 #.
 Each expert is scheduled at most once a day, at least once a week, and at most five times a week.

 #.
-The number of experts scheduled for a particular hour, is at least the number of simultaneous calls expected for that hour.
+The number of experts scheduled for a particular hour,
+    is at least the number of simultaneous calls expected for that hour.

 The number of evening and night shifts of these experts is minimized.